bastiencaillot/bastcoin/README.md

 Indeed Verge is multi-algorithm, and uses Blake2s (the predecessor of Blake3)

--https://github.com/RavenProject/Ravencoin for the built-in CPU miner
+-https://github.com/RavenProject/Ravencoin for the built-in CPU miner, as well as https://github.com/bitcoincloudcore/BitcoinCloud

 ## License 📝